FrostForth/Comics/README.md

 p-value = 0.0002692

+Assuming there is no difference in proportions between the six populations, there is a 0.00027 chance that the observed chi-squared value of 23.513 would occure by random chance.

 Since 0 < .05, we reject the null hypothesis and conclude that we have evidence that there is a significant difference in the proportion of female characters in at least one population.

 ## Simulation